quantum-kite/kite/docs/documentation/tb_model.md

 )
 ```

-Here, the relative indices `#!python n1,n2` represent the number of integer steps - in units of the primitive lattice vector - needed to reach a neighboring cell starting from the main one.
+Here, the relative indices `#!python n1,n2` represent the number of integer steps needed to reach a neighboring cell starting from the main one.

-If the lattice has more than one sublattice, the hoppings can connect sites in the same unit cell.

 !!! note

     When adding the hopping `#!python (n, m)` between sites `#!python n` and `#!python m`,
-    the conjugate hopping term `#!python (m, n)` is added automatically.
-Pybinding does not allow the user to add them twice.
+    the conjugate hopping term `#!python (m, n)` is added automatically and it is not allowed to add them twice.

 ### Visualization
 Now we can plot the [`#!python pb.lattice`][lattice] and visualize the Brillouin zone: